Faryalaurooj/Vulnerable-Road-Users-Detection-Tracking/README.md

 ### (2) Train

 In order to start training , first copy the VRU_Dataset folder and VRU.yaml file inside the yolov7 directory.
+Delete catch files from the labels folder inside dataset folder.
 Correct the path inside .yaml file by copying path of dataset and replacing it inside .yaml file.
 Now run the command

 ```